ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 Learn how to:

 1. Configure the Lightning Trainer so that it runs distributed with Ray and on the correct CPU or GPU device.
-2. Configure the training function to report metrics and save checkpoints.
+2. Configure :ref:`training function <train-overview-training-function>` to report metrics and save checkpoints.
-3. Configure scale and CPU or GPU resource requirements for a training job.
+3. Configure :ref:`scaling <train-overview-scaling-config>` and CPU or GPU resource requirements for a training job.
 4. Launch a distributed training job with a :class:`~ray.train.torch.TorchTrainer`.

 Quickstart